A black and white logo for get me to the alps.com

 If you fancy a quieter night or if you are not looking for a huge party, there are plenty of other things to do off the slopes.
 Val Thorens is host to the longest toboggan run in the world, which is floodlit at night for a more exciting experience.
 If that does not satisfy the thrillseeker in you, why not try the highest zip-wire in the world.
 At a height of 3200m, and reaching speeds up to 100kph you may need to take a spare pair of salopettes….

-Transfers Val Thorens
+Transfers to Val Thorens

 Ben’s Bus offers shared Val Thorens Airport Transfers and are almost certainly the cheapest way of getting from the airport to Val Thorens.